I have a standing desk. It holds two monitors, a few pages of paper, two pens and two highlighters. That’s it – nothing more.

 Stand Up Desk – At the Site Level

 I’m thinking deeply about the Customer Experience in our offices across Mills Portfolio and stand up desks, information/data entry ports and designated collision points are front and center to my vision.

 The traditional office is in strong need of re-imagining.
 The day of the big desk with cozy comfortable nesting chairs is over.
 The day of a wide open fluid office space are here.

-Your always looking forward to working with the Stoics Multifamily Maniac,
+Your looking forward to designing a new office/sales experience Multifamily Maniac,